Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 Lee is unusually well positioned for that argument.
-His career moved through Apple, Silicon Graphics, Microsoft, Google China, and Sinovation Ventures.
+Stanford's 2025 event biography lists him as Chairman and CEO of Sinovation Ventures, founder of 01.AI, former executive at Apple, Microsoft, and Google, and former President of Google China.
 The book is therefore not a neutral outside survey, but it is also not generic futurism.
 It is written by someone who saw AI research culture, Silicon Valley platform culture, and Chinese implementation culture from the inside.

 The book's durable contribution is its refusal to treat AI power as a property of algorithms alone.
 Lee keeps pointing to the surrounding machinery: large markets, mobile payment habits, delivery platforms, cameras, entrepreneurs, engineers, policy support, venture capital, and the willingness of institutions to push machine learning into daily life.